Ichinga-Samuel/hacker-news-crawler/README.md

 python async_queue.py
 ```

-### First Part: Asyncio with `gather`
+## First Part: Asyncio with gather

-In the initial version of this project, we used `asyncio.gather` to collect and process data concurrently from various Hacker News endpoints.
-This approach efficiently handled multiple API requests simultaneously, enabling fast data retrieval across the `/beststories`, `/topstories`, `/newstories`, `/askstories`, `/showstories`, and `/jobstories` endpoints.
+In the initial version of this project, we used `asyncio.gather` to collect and process data concurrently from various
+Hacker News endpoints.
+This approach efficiently handled multiple API requests simultaneously, enabling fast data
+retrieval across the `/beststories`, `/topstories`, `/newstories`, `/askstories`, `/showstories`, and `/jobstories` endpoints.

-This initial implementation offered a simple and effective way to run tasks concurrently, but lacked the flexibility and control needed to handle task prioritization or manage large-scale asynchronous workflows efficiently.
+This initial implementation offered a simple and effective way to run tasks concurrently, but lacked the flexibility
+and control needed to handle task prioritization or manage large-scale asynchronous workflows efficiently.

-### Current Approach: Asyncio Queues
+## Current Approach: Asyncio Queues
 In the current iteration, we replaced `asyncio.gather` with `asyncio.Queue` to better manage task flow.
-This version introduces task prioritization using `asyncio.PriorityQueue` while allowing the use of other queue types like FIFO and LIFO.
-We implemented a task queue system (`TaskQueue`) that allows tasks to be scheduled and processed asynchronously with built-in priority handling, graceful shutdowns, and timeout control.
+This version introduces task prioritization using `asyncio.PriorityQueue` while allowing the use of other queue types
+like FIFO and LIFO.
+We implemented a task queue system (`TaskQueue`) that allows tasks to be scheduled and processed

-## Key Components
+asynchronously with built-in priority handling, graceful shutdowns, and timeout control.

 ### `AsyncQueue` Class

 This class orchestrates the data collection and task management.
-It leverages `TaskQueue` to handle concurrent task execution and prioritization.
+It leverages `TaskQueue` to handle concurrent task
+execution and prioritization.

 - **`get_user`**: Fetches and processes user data, including their submitted items.
 - **`get_item`**: Retrieves stories, comments, and jobs, while handling related data like the author, parent items, and child items (kids).
 - **`traverse_api`**: Collects a broad range of stories (e.g., top, new, best) from various Hacker News endpoints and adds them to the task queue for processing.
 - **`walk_back`**: Starts from the largest item ID in the Hacker News API and walks back through a specified number of items.

-### `TaskQueue` Class
+### TaskQueue Class

 Manages task queues and worker coroutines.
 It supports prioritization, timeout handling, and graceful shutdown upon receiving SIGINT signals.

-### `QueueItem` Class
+### QueueItem Class

 A wrapper for tasks added to the queue, encapsulating the coroutine to be executed and its arguments.
 It ensures tasks are hashable and sortable, which is critical for prioritization in `asyncio.PriorityQueue`.

-## Future Improvements

-- **Persistent Storage:** Add support for storing data in a persistent database (e.g., SQLite, MongoDB).
-- **Retry Mechanism:** Implement automatic retries for failed API requests to increase robustness.
-- **Rate Limiting:** Include rate limiting to ensure compliance with the Hacker News API usage guidelines.

-## Contributing

-Contributions are welcome!
-Feel free to open issues, submit pull requests, or suggest new features.
-Any contributions that improve the project or add valuable functionality are greatly appreciated.

 ## License